Strategic Plans, Strategies and Policy Documents

 The following document notes associated definitions of terminology used within the Health and Social Care Partnership and will be updated on an ongoing basis.

-The following documents are the current IJB Strategic Plan for 2016-19 as approved by the Board on 17th June, 2016:
+The following documents are the previous IJB Strategic Plan documents for 2016-19 as approved by the Board on 17th June, 2016:

 The second volume of the updated Plan for 2016-19 contains general population and health and social care based area and service profiles